WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

 ## Amazon Simple Storage Service (S3)

+### Executive Summary
+Amazon S3 is a highly durable, object-based storage service designed for "11 9's" of durability by replicating data across multiple Availability Zones.
+It allows for virtually unlimited storage of any file type and features diverse Storage Classes that enable users to optimize costs based on data access patterns and retention requirements.

 ### Storage Basics
 * **Storage is broken down into three (3) types:**
   * #### Block-Based Storage (Block):